CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _**Unique.**_ The Balrog appears in Moria.
 The Moria site gains a second automatic-attack of 1 strike with 18 prowess and no body (i.e., 18/-).
 If this 2nd automatic-attack is defeated, this permanent-event is removed from play (i.e., the Balrog is defeated).
 If your opponent defeats this 2nd automatic-attack, he receives the marshalling points. <br>&ensp;In addition, unless Galadriel is at Lorien or she is not in play, Lorien is considered a Free-hold <nobr>[<img src="/assets/images/free-hold.svg">]</nobr> (for the purposes of healing and playing hazards). +2 prowess to all automatic-attacks at sites in Hollin, Redhorn Gate, and Wold & Foothills.
 >

+ - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Balrog of Moria](/original/rulings/crf-1/#balrog-of-moria)<br>The “in addition” section of _Balrog of Moria_ is not used if Galadriel is out of play, even if she is eliminated.
+ - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Balrog of Moria](/original/rulings/crf-1/#balrog-of-moria)<br>You cannot get the MP from a _Balrog of Moria_ that you played.

 ---

 {: .hazard-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }